InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

     Hint!
 The ClaimsEntity lacks the (navigation) property which represents the FK.
 You can also decorate that field with an annotation `[ForeignKey("CoverId")]` to make the Entity class easier to read (or if you have schemas which does not allow the ef core engine to naturally resolve these FK references).
     ```

-* When running the initial migration above, there were some warnings written to the console (yellow squigglies in your IDE).
+* When running the initial migration above, there were some warnings written to the console (yellow squiggly lines in your IDE).
 Get rid of them:
     * The schemas are using nvarchar(max) as type for the string fields by default.
 This has a performance penalty.
 We want to limit the size of those strings for optimisation reasons.
         ```
         Hint!
 Look at the StringLength or MaxLength attribute (these are equivalent in ef core).
 What should the appropriate values be?